 - Cold Butter: Like in most pastry-style crusts, cold butter is ideal.
 Even though we’re not making a traditional pie crust, you still need cold butter to properly coat the dry ingredients and produce a tasty, yet sturdy foundation for the tart.

 - Heavy Cream: Just as cold butter is the crust’s best friend, heavy cream is the filling’s BFF.
-In all seriousness though, heavy cream produces a rich and luscious pumpkin filling that half-and-half, milk, or evaporated milk cannot match.
+Heavy cream produces a rich and luscious pumpkin filling that half-and-half, milk, or evaporated milk cannot match.
 Bonus: use extra heavy cream to make whipped cream for garnish.

 - Egg: Egg helps the filling set.

-- Salt & Spices: Salt adds balance and spices add flavor.
-If you love cinnamon and ginger, your tastebuds will savor each bite of this pumpkin tart.
+- Salt & Spices: If you love cinnamon and ginger, your tastebuds will savor each bite of this pumpkin tart.
 Black pepper continues to be my favorite pumpkin pie ingredient because it adds a deeper spice flavor that taste testers certainly notice, but never realize it’s black pepper!
+You could also use homemade pumpkin pie spice here (see recipe Note).

 Why Par-Bake the Pecan Tart Crust?